ClickHouse/ClickHouse/doc/reference/en/query_language/queries.rst

 Performs joins with data from the subquery.
 At the beginning of query execution, the subquery specified after JOIN is run, and its result is saved in memory.
 Then it is read from the "left" table specified in the FROM clause, and while it is being read, for each of the read rows from the "left" table, rows are selected from the subquery results table (the "right" table) that meet the condition for matching the values of the columns specified in USING.

 The table name can be specified instead of a subquery.
-This is equivalent to the 'SELECT * FROM table' subquery, except in a special case when the table has the Join engine - an array prepared for joining.
+This is equivalent to the ``SELECT * FROM table`` subquery, except in a special case when the table has the Join engine - an array prepared for joining.

 All columns that are not needed for the JOIN are deleted from the subquery.